 The Tulloch Rule: The regulations that the Corps and EPA adopted broadly defined "discharge of dredged or fill material" to mean "any addition, including any redeposit, of dredged material within the United States."
 Id. at 45,035.
 The regulations also indicated that the term included "any addition, including redeposit, of dredged material, into waters of the United States which is incidental to any activity, including mechanized landclearing, ditching, channelization and other excavation."
 Id.
-At the same time, though, the regulations provided that a permit was not required for "any incidental addition, including redeposit, of dredged material associated with any activity that does not have or would not have the effect of destroying or degrading an area of waters of the United States," provided that the person undertaking the activity demonstrated to the Corps or EPA, before undertaking the activity, that it would not destroy or degrade an area of waters of the United States."
+At the same time, though, the regulations provided that a permit was not required for "any incidental addition, including redeposit, of dredged material associated with any activity that does not have or would not have the effect of destroying or degrading an area of waters of the United States."
 Id.
 In effect, therefore, incidental fallback would be regulated unless a developer could demonstrate that the fallback would not harm the wetlands or waters of the United States.
 The rulemaking that the agencies issued to settle the lawsuit became known as "the Tulloch Rule" (in reference to Colonel Tulloch, the defendant in the lawsuit).